Sandeep-acore/Smart_Shope_backend/RENDER_DEPLOYMENT.md

    - Ensure database connectivity

 2. **Database Connection Issues**
-   - Verify database credentials
+   - Verify Aiven database credentials
-   - Check if the database server allows connections from Render IP addresses
+   - Check if your Aiven PostgreSQL allows connections from Render IP addresses
-   - Test database connection using a separate client
-   - For Render PostgreSQL, ensure the DATABASE_URL includes the full JDBC URL format:
-     `jdbc:postgresql://host:port/database_name`
+   - Ensure proper SSL settings are configured (sslmode=require)
+   - The URL format should be: `jdbc:postgresql://hostname:port/database?sslmode=require`

 3. **Out of Memory Errors**
    - Upgrade to a higher tier Render plan for more memory